jinformatique/BitcoinTransactionPriceCalculator/README.md

 4. **Open your browser:**
    Visit [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).
-   If you get a blank screen, try opening a private window on a chromium based browser.
+   If you get a blank screen, try opening a private window or deactivate your adblock extension.

 ## 📄 License